mindspore-ai/community/sigs/README.md

 If you are interested in participating, please [join the discussion](https://mailweb.mindspore.cn/postorious/lists/) in the respective list.
 Details about any upcoming meetings will also be shared in the mailing list.
-SIG artifacts can be found in the [sigs repository](sigs).
+SIG artifacts can be found in the current repository.

 ## Current SIGs